+Businesses don’t always earn a profit.
+This is particularly likely to occur when they are first starting out or when economic conditions are bad.
+If you’re in this unfortunate situation, you may be able to obtain some tax relief.
 If, like most small business owners, you’re a sole proprietor, you may deduct any loss your business incurs from your other income for the year—for example, income from a job, investment income, or your spouse’s income (if you file a joint return).
 If your business is operated as an LLC, S corporation, or partnership, your share of the business’s losses are passed through the business to your individual return and deducted from your other personal income in the same way as a sole proprietor.
 However, if you operate your business through a C corporation, you can’t deduct a business loss on your personal return.
 It belongs to your corporation.

 Figuring the amount of an NOL is not as simple as deducting your losses from your annual income.
 First, you must determine your annual losses from your business (or businesses).
 If you’re a sole proprietor who files IRS Schedule C, the expenses listed on the form will exceed your reported business income.
 If your business is a partnership, LLC, or S corporation shareholder, your share of the business’s losses will pass through the entity to your personal tax return.
 Your business loss is added to all your other deductions and then subtracted from all your income for the year.
 The result is your adjusted gross income (AGI).

 To determine if you have an NOL, you start with your AGI on your tax return for the year reduced by your itemized deductions or standard deduction (but not your personal exemption).
 This must be a negative number or you won’t have an NOL for the year.
 Your adjusted gross income already includes all the deductions you have for your losses.
 You then add back to this amount any nonbusiness deductions you have that exceed your nonbusiness income.
 These include the standard deduction or itemized deductions, deduction for the personal exemption, nonbusiness capital losses, IRA contributions, and charitable contributions.
 If the result is still a negative number, you have an NOL for the year.